ProSource | 10/13/2015 | Project Tips

 If you’re going for a furniture inspired look, you’ll want to add elements that stand apart from the standard cabinetry.
 Try a wall of pantry doors in a contrasting texture or a freestanding cabinet in an entirely different tone to give it an original vibe.

 The simplest way to mix finishes is by color blocking.
-Choose a lighter color for the perimeter cabinets and another darker color for your center island.
+Choose a lighter color for the perimeter cabinets and another darker color for your center island, similar to ProSource of Phoenix North project, Transitional Entertainers Delight.
 The eye is naturally drawn to the darker cabinet finish, while the lighter shade against the walls will make the room appear larger.
+There are of course many more color blocking options with cabinetry.
+Talk with a ProSource expert kitchen and bath designer for fresh ideas!

 The Common Denominator

 Two wood tones from the same species can live side by side when there is a unifying theme to bring them together.
+One of ProSource of Fort Worth's members did this well in their Reclaimed Kitchen design.
 Try using the same cabinet hardware across all of your drawers and doors, for instance, or adding glass front cabinets to lessen the impact and add light to your space.

 White Works Wonders